 CBD is a single compound, which has the same chemistry no matter what.
 But this compound can come in various different kinds of packaging which makes a difference to its ultimate effectiveness.

-CBD is naturally contained within the flowers, leaves, stalks and stems of cannabis plants.
+CBD is naturally contained within the flowers, leaves, stalks and stems of hemp.
 Its not alone though; it exists as part of a broad family of similar compounds.
 The most closely related compounds are the other cannabinoids.
 These are like the siblings of CBD, existing as part of its immediate family.
 Other cannabinoids also have therapeutic properties of their own.

 Then you have other compounds called terpenes in the plant.
 These are like cousins to CBD, and also have special properties of their own.
 It doesn’t stop there; theres even more compounds which constitute CBD’s extended family, like flavonoids.